-The priority ranking system shall be reviewed annually by the Director of NDHHS-DPH.
-The Department shall seek public review and comments before adopting the priority ranking system for ranking eligible projects.
 Ineligible PWSs and ineligible projects will not be evaluated for priority points.
 For this fiscal year, an exception was made from the policy wherein late survey submissions are typically ranked with zero priority points, as there has been an increased amount of EPA funding authorized for the program.
-Late surveys received before the Governor's Advisory Council on Public Water Supply meeting were ranked following the system below.
+Late surveys received before the public notification for the Environmental Quality Council (EQC) meeting were ranked following the system below.